tatianegercina/FinTech/02-Homework/07-SQL/Instructions/README.md

   * What difference do you observe between the consumption patterns?
 Does the difference suggest a fraudulent transaction?
 Explain your rationale.

-* The CEO of the biggest customer of the firm suspects that someone has used her corporate credit card without authorization in the first quarter of 2018 to pay quite expensive restaurant bills.
+* The CEO of the firm's biggest customer suspects that someone has used her corporate credit card without authorization in the first quarter of 2018 to pay for several expensive restaurant bills.
 You are asked to find any anomalous transactions during that period.

-  * Using Plotly Express, create a series of six box plots, one for each month, in order to identify how many outliers per month for cardholder ID 25.
+  * Using Plotly Express, create a series of six box plots, one for each month, in order to identify how many outliers there are per month for cardholder ID 25.

   * Do you notice any anomalies?
 Describe your observations and conclusions.